shannonhochkins/ha-component-kit/README.md

 There's extensive [documentation](https://shannonhochkins.github.io/ha-component-kit) which should give you all the information you need to get started!

+### NEWS!

+I'm working on a home assistant addon to create dashboards with these components, also making it easier to introduce custom components from the public and making it easier to apply style changes

+[Home Assistant Addon](https://github.com/shannonhochkins/hakit) - 🌟 it if you're interested

 ### Supported Cards
 1. [ButtonCard](https://shannonhochkins.github.io/ha-component-kit/?path=/docs/components-cards-buttoncard--docs)
 2. [ClimateCard](https://shannonhochkins.github.io/ha-component-kit/?path=/docs/components-cards-climatecard--docs)